John W. Reps, 1921–2020

 Well-known for his wit and revered for his scholarship within AAP, Reps's reputation and legacy extend far beyond Cornell.
 Other fellowships came from the National Endowment for the Humanities (1973-74) and The Australian National University (1989 and 1992).
 He was invited as a visiting professor or scholar at the University of California–Berkeley (1958), the Institute of Social Studies, The Hague (1965-66), University of North Carolina (1982), Washington State University (1983), Beijing University (1988), and The Chinese University of Hong Kong (1998).

 Reps's career is particularly remarkable in its unique growth to great heights without his having received a Ph.D., though the University of Nebraska conferred on him the honorary degree of Doctor of Arts and Letters in recognition of his scholarship in 1985.
 Earlier that year, the University of Georgia appointed him a Bicentennial Distinguished Visiting Professor.
 In 1984, the Association of Collegiate Schools of Planning recognized him with its biennial award for Distinguished Service to Education in Planning.
-And in 1996, the American Planning Association designated Reps a Planning Pioneer, citing him as the father of modern American city planning history.
+In 1996, the American Planning Association designated Reps a Planning Pioneer, citing him as the father of modern American city planning history.
+And in 2021, the University of Notre Dame School of Architecture posthumously honored Reps with the Henry Hope Reed Award for his work that is "integral to the understanding and practice of architecture and urbanism today."

 "His reputation was truly world-wide.
 When CRP faculty lectured abroad, we knew to expect audience members' questions, acknowledgments, and memories of John.
 After my talk at University College, London, Carl Steinitz, the distinguished ex-chair of Harvard's landscape architecture department, asked me, 'How is John Reps?
 I took an undergraduate course from him that changed my life, and I've always been grateful.'" — Professor John Forester, CRP